cadenmarinozzi/Scraipt/README.md

 This will run eslint on the project, build the project and run the example apps.
 If the tests do not complete successfully, something is wrong.

-If you receive a "OpenAI API key not found" error, add your ``.env` file to each test project in "example-apps".
+If you receive a `OpenAI API key not found` error, add your `.env` file to each test project in `example-apps`.

 ## Debug output